tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 Besides the most direct applications of this work to audio classification and synthesis, we foresee impact in compression techniques and machine learning approaches to audio.
 We briefly discuss some potential paths in this direction.
 The discrete curvature definition presented could also be extended to three-dimensional settings, to improve shape detection algorithms based on alpha shapes.

+an intuitive way is to observe how well the carrier wave \textbf{c} conforms to the interval $ \{-1, 1\} $.

+We begin this section suggesting an empirical metric, based on the behaviour of the carrier wave \textbf{c}, obtained dividing, element-wise, the original signal and the envelope obtained.
+We also comment on some metrics presented in the literature, and compare our algorithm with traditional demodulation approaches, both in relation to execution time and accuracy; to this last end, a numerical indicator is also introduced.

+% We also illustrate how the method here presented can be adapted to isolate not only a single envelope of the wave, but the superior and inferior envelopes as well, that we call frontiers,
+% % TODO
+% ending the section with a suggestion on how the proposed algorithm can be useful beyond envelope detection, by identifying the approximate locations of the pseudo-cycles in a quasi-periodic wave.